senchalabs/jsduck-comments/README.md

 Run on Heroku
 -------------
 To run on Heroku, you have two options:
-1. Use a config.js (which is normally gitignored; you will need to include it and push to heroku)
+1. Use a config.js (which is normally gitignored; you will need to remove it from .gitignore) and push it to Heroku.
-2. Or build a config.js (locally ignored by git), flatten it using 'node flattenconfig.js ./config.js | sh 'to set the params at Heroku.
+2. Or build a config.js (locally ignored by git), flatten it using 'node flattenconfig.js ./config.js | sh'  to set the params at Heroku.
+(Preferred)

-App knows to pick up params from Heroku ENV settings first and then from config.js if heroku env not available.
-If you have heroku toolset installed, you can run this locally via foreman start as well.

 When running on Heroku, you will not be able to use a simple SMTP localhost:25 setup to send out emails from the comments app since Heroku will not run a smtp on its dynos.
 To be able to send out emails when hosted at Heroku, you have the following options:
-1. Use Gmail with Auth - This nodejs app uses nodemailer which supports sending out smtp autheticated email via Gmail (or any other provider/open relay).
+1. Use SMTP with Auth with a server you "own" - This nodejs app uses nodemailer which supports sending out smtp autheticated email via Gmail (or any other provider/open relay).
 2. Use Amazon SES - If you have access to an Amazon SES/EC2 account, setup SES by verifying your domain with SES and using your AWS SES keys in config.js.

-See [NodeMailer Examples ][https://github.com/andris9/Nodemailer/blob/master/examples/] for details.
+See [README.heroku.md][README.heroku.md] for details.
-See [AWS SES Developer Guide][http://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-domains.html] for details on domain verification.

 Development
 -----------